gvwilson/sensibleadventures/nardica/nardica.md

-Iffy's jaw dropped as the air behind the desk shimmered to reveal a tall man in a formal dark turtleneck, slightly stooped with age but still strong, his face exactly like the photo that hung in the Sandhu's grocery store.
+Iffy's jaw dropped as the air behind the desk shimmered to reveal a tall man in a formal dark turtleneck, slightly stooped with age but still strong, his face exactly like the image that hung in the Sandhu's grocery store.

 "As you were,"
 Governor Stern said pleasantly,